Tuesday, 14 May 2019

 5 cherry tomatoes or equiv, in small dice

-3/4 tsp tomato puree, preferably low-salt
+3/4 tsp tomato puree, pref low-salt

 1/2 cup bell pepper, pref green or yellow, in small dice

-1/3 cup dill pickle (2 med in small dice)
+1/3 cup dill pickle (2 med) in small dice)

 1/3 cup drained corn niblets